 My journey with the camera started with observing birds and little critters.
 I still look up to photography as a tool for me to better understand the world and as a medium convey my emotions.

-I don't quiet remember when I started doing street photography, but have often questioned my motivation or reasons behind doing it.
+I don't quiet remember when I started doing street photography, but I have often questioned my motivation or reasons behind doing it.
 That led me to explore other aspects like documentary photography.
-At a particularly, interesting cross-road in my life I got an opportunity to volunteer for Jan Swastha Sahyog in Bilaspur, Chhatisarh.
+I have volunteered with Jan Swastha Sahyog in Bilaspur, Chhatisarh.
 This experience taught me a lot about photography and most importantly brought me face to face with the realities in the rural heartland of India.

-Post that I gave in to working a a small corporate firm, practicing and doing what I was trained to do- Environmental Planning.
-Dedicated photography continued along-side of this but now I got back to the reasons why I started using the camera in the first place - understanding nature and making images that enhance this process of knowledge creation and sharing.
-I have been collaborating with botanist and environmentalist since in documenting rare and endemic flora and fauna.
+Dedicated photography has continued along-side my consulting work and I have got back to the reasons why I started using the camera in the first place - understanding nature.
+I have collaborated with botanists, environmentalists and citizen scientists in documenting rare and endemic flora and fauna.

 Every year I make trips to different parts of the Western Ghats of Maharashtra, to document the endemic flora and fauna.
 I have also developed an interest in documenting bats in their habitat and I traveled to Uttarakhand to volunteered with a bat ecologist to learn more about these fascinating creatures.